 - Minimum takeoff distance: 3,450 feet

-With more room and improved range, the Citation II helped redefine the capabilities of the light jet class.
-Typical seating configuration for the Citation II allows for two crewmembers and seven passengers to be seated comfortably.
+With more room and improved range, this light jet has helped redefine the capabilities of the light jet class.
+Typical seating configuration allows for two crew members and seven passengers to be seated comfortably.
 These twin-engine corporate jets are a smart choice for executives who want a comfortable a jet charter that can fly nonstop from Chicago to Dallas.

 One of things that set the Citation II apart from its competition when it was first introduced was its simplicity and economy.
 While other manufacturers were busy trying to produce the most sophisticated aircraft (and subsequently, the most complicated), Cessna went the other way by: